pellse/assembler/README.md

 So if we have 50 customers, instead of having to make a call per *customerId* to retrieve each customer's associated `BillingInfo` list (50 calls) we can only make 1 call to retrieve all `BillingInfo`s for all `Customer`s returned by `getCustomer()`, same for `OrderItem`s.
 This implies though that combining of `Customer`s, `BillingInfo`s and `OrderItem`s into `Transaction`s using *customerId* as a correlation id between all those entities has to be done outside those datasources, which is what this library was implemented for:

-To build the `Transaction` entity we can simply combine the invocation of the methods declared above using:
+To build the `Transaction` entity we can simply combine the invocation of the methods declared above using (from [SynchronousAssemblerTest](https://github.com/pellse/assembler/blob/master/assembler-synchronous/src/test/java/io/github/pellse/assembler/synchronous/SynchronousAssemblerTest.java)):
 ```java
 List<Transaction> transactions = SynchronousAssembler.of(this::getCustomers, Customer::getCustomerId)
     .assemble(